 9780241544051

 In this memoir, writer and scholar Noreen Masud explores various flatlands in Britain and in the process, tries to make sense of the trauma that stemmed from her childhood in Pakistan and subsequent move to Scotland.
-A thoughtful and evocative meditation on the "flatness" of memory and place, and a journey to find solace and belonging in landscapes thought to be forgettable and unworthy of poetic or artistic attention.
+A thoughtful and evocative meditation on the "flatness" of memory and place, and a journey to find solace and belonging in "forgettable" landscapes that seem to have little to offer.

 Profile